-- > The employee, officer, or agent - Any member of that person's immediate family - > That person's partner - An organization that employs, or is about to employ, any of the above or has a financial or other interest in the firm selected for award
+- ► The employee, officer, or agent; - Any member of that person's immediate family; - ► That person's partner; and/or - An organization that employs, or is about to employ, any of the above.

 CONTRACTED SERVICES

 All reimbursement requests for contracted services must include a copy of the signed contract.
 All contracts must include a detailed description of services and be executed prior to services being provided.
 Contracting procedures must reflect requirements as specified within the Uniform Grant Guidance.